-This section highlights some of the most common terms that the plant layout designer encounters when creating a pump layout.
+This article explains most common terms that the plant layout designer encounters when creating a pump layout.

 The allowable nozzle loading is the maximum amount of stress that the piping configuration may impose on the pump suction and discharge nozzles, as set by the vendor, client, or code.
 The pipe stress engineer is responsible for working within this tolerance by Coordinating the piping design early in a project and rechecking all calculations before formal fabrication issues of piping drawings are made.

 NPSH is one of the most important terms a plant layout designer needs to understand when developing an equipment layout that includes pumps and vessels.
 The required net positive suction head is a measure of the pressure drop of the liquid as it moves from the inlet of the pump to the eye of the impeller.
 It is a characteristic of the pump that is generally determined by testing and is expressed in “feet of water” by the pump manufacturer.